Daham2004/Ecommerce-Deployment/README.md

 ## Security & User Experience

 ### Secure Authentication
-- Login, signup, OTP verification, password reset, and logout.
+- Login, signup, and logout.

 ### Intuitive Interface
 - Powered by Tailwind CSS for a modern, responsive, and user-friendly experience.